Almost Envy-Free Allocations with Connected Bundles: EF1 existence for two agents

 Next, we show that if $B(G)$ is not a path, then $G$ cannot guarantee EF1.
 The proof constructs explicit counter-examples, which have a very simple structure.
 We say that additive valuations $u_i$ are \emph{binary} if $u_i(\{ v \}) \in \{0,1\}$ for every $v\in V$.

-\begin{lemma} Let $G$ be a connected graph whose block tree $B(G)$ is \emph{not} a path.
-Then there exist identical, additive, binary valuations over $G$ for two agents such that no connected allocation is EF1. \end{lemma} \begin{proof} If $B(G)$ is not a path, then $B(G)$ has a \emph{trident}, i.e., a vertex with at least three neighbors, and thus either

-\begin{itemize} \item[(a)] there is a cut vertex $s$ adjacent to three blocks $B_1$, $B_2$, and $B_3$; or \item[(b)] there is a block $B$ adjacent to three different cut vertices $s_1$, $s_2$, and $s_3$. \end{itemize} See Figure \ref{fig:trident} for an illustration.
-In either case, we will construct identical additive valuations that do not admit a connected EF1 allocation.
+\begin{lemma} Let $G$ be a connected graph. \begin{itemize} \item If the block tree $B(G)$ of $G$ is \emph{not} a path, then $G$ contains a trident. \item If $G$ contains a trident, then there exist identical, additive, binary valuations over $G$ for two agents such that no connected allocation is EF1. \end{itemize} \end{lemma} \begin{proof} If $B(G)$ is not a path, then it contains a vertex with at least three neighbors, and thus either \begin{itemize} \item[(a)] there is a cut vertex $s$ adjacent to three blocks $B_1$, $B_2$, and $B_3$; or \item[(b)] there is a block $B$ adjacent to three different cut vertices $s_1$, $s_2$, and $s_3$. \end{itemize} Note that in both cases, all blocks contain at least two vertices each, as maximality guarantees that a block in a connected graph $G$ never consists of a single vertex, unless $G$ itself has only one vertex.
+Thus, in case (a), $G$ contains a type I trident.
+In case (b), the cut vertices $s_1$, $s_2$, and $s_3$ serve as the contact vertices in the earlier definition of type II tridents and are adjacent to blocks that serve as the subgraphs $P_1$, $P_2$, and $P_3$.
+This proves the first part.